EdDataScienceEES/tutorial-Kirstb-04/index.md

 - Linking within Github
 - Linking outwith Github

-*General formatting*
+*General Formatting*

-- Sectioning your readme
+- Sectioning your markdown
-- How to add spacing into your Markdown
+- How to add spacing into your markdown

 <p>&nbsp;</p>

-4. **Bonus section** - General tips for a professional markdown
+4. **Bonus Section** - General tips for a professional markdown

 ## 1a.
 Recap - what is Github?